 Stakeholder Outreach:

 There are no known opposition or barriers to this project in the Stuart Island or greater San Juan Islands communities.
-The project is supported by both the San Juan Salmon Technical Advisory Group and the local Citizens Advisory Group (San Juan County Marine Resources Committee).
 There is widespread support for the conservation work of the Preservation Trust on Stuart Island; however, there has been no formal outreach regarding this specific project to other residents on the island, to date.

 Contingency Planning: